fourjuaneight/resume/README.md

 ### 5. Meta Data & Design

-Open `src/data/meta.json` and replace the `url` with the URL of your hosted résumé.
+Open `src/data/meta.json` and replace the `url` with the URL of your hosted resume.
 You can also customize the language and color scheme here.

 Supported properties are: